smoeding/puppet-bind/REFERENCE.md

 ### <a name="bind"></a>`bind`

-Manage the Bind DNS daemon and configuration
+Manage the Bind9 DNS daemon and it's configuration files

 #### Examples